How to Begin a Home Decorating Project

 Tip #5: Donâ€™t neglect what you already have

 Often times, homeowners have elements within the house that arenâ€™t ready to go.
 Whether itâ€™s carpet, countertops, architectural features or furnishings, take a look at what still has life in it and give it some TLC.
 Sure, it might be nice to buy all new pieces, but for most people, thatâ€™s not realistic.
 Instead, give pieces a facelift with a good cleaning, a sanding and staining, a coat of paint, or something of the like.

 Visit us at Cutting Corners in Dallas to pick out your favorite discount designer fabrics and hardware, where we will also be happy to help you with any of your questions while you start on your home decorating project!
-When you stop in, ask to be shown our fabrics featured on HGTV as well as our rug and pillow collection designed by Joanna Gaines.
+When you stop in, ask to be shown our fabrics featured on HGTV that are currently 20% too.